maker0101/Coinbase_Clone/README.md

 - Signup for a [RapidAPI account](https://rapidapi.com/), set up an app, and Subscribe to the [Coinranking API](https://rapidapi.com/Coinranking/api/coinranking1/)
 - Signup for a [Firebase account](https://firebase.google.com/) if you don't have it already, create a new project, then set up a web app.
 - Inside Firebase, set up Firestore and create three collections `transactions`, `yourCoins`, `yourFiat`.
-- Inside Firebase, set up Firebase authentification and enable Email/Password, Anonymous, and Google SignIn.
+- Inside Firebase, setup Firebase authentication and enable Email/Password, Anonymous, and Google SignIn.
 - `git clone https://github.com/maker0101/Coinbase_Clone`
 - Create an empty `.env.local` file in the root directory, copy `.env.local.example` contents into it, and fill `XXX` placeholders with your RapidAPI and Firebase project credentials.
 - `npm install`